Tao1021/docassemble-Covid19debt/docassemble/Covid19debt/data/templates/introduction.md

 Having debt issues is stressful.
-We are here to help.
-Our goals are:
+We are here to help you organize information about your debts so you can seek professional help.

-  -- Help users to understand thier debt situation
+This tool will:

+* Help you organize your debt information before you look for help
+* Create a document that details your debts to share with your debt advisor
-  -- Encourage users to take actions to address their debts.
+* Encourage you to take actions to address your debts
+* Help you to understand your debt situation

-  -- Provide options and solutions according to your personal siutation.
+* Share some options that may be relevant to your personal situation

+Our service is not an alternative to seeking for professional help.

-  -- We will not ask or store reference to an identifier such as a name, an identification number, specific location data of an individual.
+We do not store identifying information such as a name, an identification number, or specific location data of an individual.

-  -- Our service is not an alternative to seeking for professional help.
-Our goal is to help you prepare necessary information as well as knowledge before you look for help.
-You will also need professional to set up certain debt solutions.
 ######Would like to proceed to application page?

-note: You must agree with our terms and conditions to continue.
-All you  data is **confidential** and wil not be stored or used elsewhere.
+Note: You must agree with our terms and conditions to continue.
+All your data is **confidential** and will not be stored or used elsewhere.